 Understanding the reasons for disease is fundamental to the prevention of disability and death.
 We call these reasons etiology or causation.
 In evidence-based public health, we use a very specific definition of causation-contributory cause.
 The evidence-based public health approach relies on epidemiological research studies to establish a contributory cause.
-This requires that we go beyond group association and establish three definitive requirements.
+This requires that we go beyond group association and establish three definitive requirements.7

-- The "cause" is associated with the "effect" at the individual level.
+1. The "cause" is associated with the "effect" at the individual level.
 That is, the potential "cause" and the potential "effect" occur more frequently in the same individual than would be expected by chance.
-Therefore, we need to establish that individuals with lung cancer are more frequently smokers than individuals without lung cancer. - 2.
-The "cause" precedes the "effect" in time.
+Therefore, we need to establish that individuals with lung cancer are more frequently smokers than individuals without lung cancer.

+- 2. The "cause" precedes the "effect" in time.
 That is, the potential "cause" is present at an earlier time than the potential "effect."
 Therefore, we need to establish that cigarette smoking comes before the development of lung cancer. - 3.
 Altering the "cause" alters the "effect."
 That is, when the potential "cause" is reduced or eliminated, the potential "effect" is also reduced or eliminated.
 Therefore, we need to establish that reducing cigarette smoking reduces lung cancer rates.

-Box 2-4 illustrates the logic behind using these three criteria to establish a cause-and-effect relationship, as well as what the implications of a contributory cause are.
+Box 2-2 illustrates the logic behind using these three criteria to establish a cause-and-effect relationship, as well as what the implications of a contributory cause are.

 These three definitive requirements are ideally established using three different types of studies, all of which relate potential "causes" to potential "effects" at the individual level.
-That is, they investigate whether individuals who smoke cigarettes are the same individuals who develop lung cancer.
-The three basic types of investigations are called case-control or
+That is, they investigate whether individuals who smoke cigarettes are the same individuals that develop lung cancer.6 The three basic types of investigations are called case-control or retrospective studies, cohort studies or prospective studies, and randomized clinical trials or experimental studies.